 From a causal perspective, autocorrelation can manifest in several problematic ways:

 Many standard time series models and causal inference techniques assume stationarity, meaning the statistical properties of the process (like mean, variance, and autocorrelation structure) do not change over time.
-However, real-world systems often exhibit non-stationarity:
+However, systems often exhibit non-stationarity:

 Example time series illustrating stationarity (blue, fluctuating around a constant mean) and non-stationarity (red, exhibiting an upward trend).